 Office suite: I mostly use Google Docs & Microsoft office online but when I have to work on something on my Desktop I use LibreOffice which is a good office suite and even handles Microsoft Office & Keynote formats.

-There are many other small and nifty utilities that I use, most are command line utilities.
+There are many other small and nifty utilities that I use, most are command-line utilities.
 There are some notable mentions like Timeshift which is nice for backing up your machine.

 Of course, not everything is perfect in the Linux world, but it is the same with every OS.
-I was a long time Windows user before switching to Linux.
-So like every Linux users I have from time to time messed things up(With great power comes great responsibility, Peter).
+I was a long-time Windows user before switching to Linux.
+So like every Linux user I have from time to time messed things up(With great power comes great responsibility, Peter).
 There are many quirks in the Linux world but there is nothing that bothers me much.
 Some of the most annoying issues I had in the past are below and for now, I don’t have any noticeable issues.

 - Scroll position jumping when switching apps - Fixed after upgrading to Fedora 30